kubernetes/kubernetes/docs/services.md

 v1beta3 and earlier APIs).
 For example, if they already have an existing DNS entry that they wish to replace, or legacy systems that are configured for a specific IP address and difficult to re-configure.
-The IP address that a user chooses must be a valid IP address and within the portal_net CIDR range that is specified by flag to the API server.
+The IP address that a user chooses must be a valid IP address and within the service_cluster_ip_range CIDR range that is specified by flag to the API server.
 If the IP address value is invalid, the apiserver returns a 422 HTTP status code to indicate that the value is invalid.

 ### Why not use round-robin DNS?